SmarterApp/TDS_ConfigService/README.md

 CONFIGS_DB_USER=tds_user
 CONFIGS_DB_PASSWORD=protohorsecarbattery
 ```
-**NOTE:**  Any file with a `.env` extension will _not_ be committed to source control; the `.gitignore` is set to exclude files with this extension.
+**NOTE:**  Any file with a `.env` extension will _not_ be committed to source control; the `.gitignore` is set to exclude files with a `.env` extension.
 Therefore, sensitive information stored in this file will not be committed.

 After the `config-service.env` file is saved, run the Config Support Service Docker container with the following commands: